many floating clocks showing different times

 1-2 hours after a meal

 Knowing your number after a meal allows you to see how food impacts your blood glucose.
-For those of you who take mealtime insulin (i.e. rapid-acting insulin), this information will allow you to see if your insulin dose was well matched to your food intake.
+For those of you who take mealtime insulin (rapid-acting insulin), this information will allow you to see if your insulin dose was well matched to your food intake.

-The American Diabetes Association recommends a blood glucose of < 180 mg/dL 1-2 hours after a meal.1
+The American Diabetes Association recommends a blood glucose of less than 180 mg/dL 1-2 hours after a meal.1

 Before meals

-Checking at this time is helpful for those of you taking rapid-acting insulin at meals to assess how well your insulin dose at the previous meal matched your food intake.
+Checking at this time is helpful for those who take rapid-acting insulin at meals to assess how well your insulin dose at the previous meal matched your food intake.

 The American Diabetes Association recommends a pre-meal blood glucose level of 80-130 mg/dL.1

 If you have a snack after your dinner meal, checking your blood glucose before bed will allow you to see how that snack impacted your blood sugar.
-If it has been 1-2 hours since your snack your blood glucose should be < 180 mg/dL according to the American Diabetes Association blood glucose guidelines.1
+If it has been 1-2 hours since your snack, your blood glucose should be less than 180 mg/dL according to the American Diabetes Association blood glucose guidelines.1

 At 2 am/middle of the night

 Overnight blood glucose checks, while inconvenient, are typically done to screen for hypoglycemia (low blood glucose) as it is more common to not feel a low blood sugar overnight and to sleep through a hypoglycemia event.
-If you wake up with a headache or a stomach ache it may be due to low blood sugar that unknowingly occurred overnight.
+If you wake up with a headache or a stomach ache, it may be due to low blood sugar levels that unknowingly occur overnight.

 Additional times to check blood sugar